Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Review’s objectives are to provide a clear and contemporary legislative framework that is fit-for-purpose and can adapt to future changes that:

-The Minister launched draft Terms of Reference for the Review on 26 July 2018 at the Local Government Association of Tasmania’s (LGAT) General Meeting.
+Terms of Reference for the Review were launched on 26 July 2018 at the Local Government Association of Tasmania’s (LGAT) General Meeting.

-Following consultation, the final Terms of Reference were released by the Minister on 22 November 2018.
+Following consultation, the final Terms of Reference were released on 22 November 2018.